homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 ![ghidra import summary](imgs/guide_02.png "Ghidra: Import Summary")

 There are some ELF Relocation errors related with the symbols  stderr, optarg, optind and stdin, since we know what those do, we can ignore them.
-Once the file is on the project folder, doble clicking on it wil open the decompiler tool, it will ask us if we want to analyze the file.
+Once the file is on the project folder, double clicking on it will open the decompiler tool, it will ask us if we want to analyze the file.
 This is as good moment as any, so let's hit yes.
-I selected "Aggressively attempt to disassemble ARM/Thumb mixed code.", becouse this is ARM, and why not?
+I selected "Aggressively attempt to disassemble ARM/Thumb mixed code.", because this is ARM, and why not?

 ![ghidra analyze file](imgs/guide_03.png "Ghidra: Analyze File")

-Once ghydra finish analyzing, we can see on left a list of functions.
-Ghydra doesn't know the funcion names (we don't have debug symbol aviable), so the name of the functions will be "FUN_addresslocation", not much fun really (sorry for the bad joke, it's kind of unavoidable).
+Once Ghidra finish analyzing, we can see on left a list of functions.
+Ghidra doesn't know the function names (we don't have debug symbol available), so the name of the functions will be "FUN_addresslocation", not much fun really (sorry for the bad joke, it's kind of unavoidable).

 # Locate interesting functions

 ![ghidra list of functions](imgs/guide_04.png "Ghidra: List of Functions")

-To start unrraveling the mistery that console_login is, we start by identifying the sections that produce certain strings.
+To start unraveling the mystery that console_login is, we start by identifying the sections that produce certain strings.
 For that we need to check our beloved (at this point much hated, it took more time than I care to admit to understand the little fellow) mist AP41, to observe console_login in it's natural enviroment.
-The following comes from the serial console of one of this fellows, in all it's glory:
+The following comes from the serial console of one of this astonish mist AP-41, in all it's glory:

 ```
 challenge: BRHw1Yy01Yi0zNS0yZi00Zi1iNHxkZXZlbG9wZXJ8qrvM3e7/qqusra6vuru8vQ==